 You can participate in International Men’s Day in a variety of ways.
 Many countries hold events and celebrations to mark the occasion.
 In the United States, several events are being held across the country, including conferences, workshops, and panel discussions.
 You can also show your support by wearing a purple ribbon on International Men’s Day – purple is the official color of the day.
 And, of course, you can always spread the word on social media using the hashtag #InternationalMensDay.

 International Men’s Day is important to raise awareness about the issues facing men and boys worldwide.
 On this day, various important topics are frequently discussed, including fatherhood and parenting, mental health and well-being, gender stereotypes, and the importance of involving men and boys in the fight for gender equality.
 International Men’s Day is a time to celebrate how far we’ve come in the fight for gender equality, but it’s also a time to reflect on how far we still have to go.

-Hashi Group of Companies is celebrating International Men’s Day with their official healthcare partner Healthwire.
+Hashi Group of Companies is celebrating Men’s International Day with their official healthcare partner Healthwire.
 The company is strongly committed to improving men’s health and well-being worldwide.
 Recognizing this commitment, the Hashi Group of Companies has dedicated this international day to raising awareness about men’s health issues.
 On this day, representatives from Healthwise have joined to provide information and answer questions about men’s health.
-Dr Iffat Rohail from Healthwire talked about the fair distribution of rights and cultural norms.
+Dr. Iffat Rohail from Healthwise talked about the fair distribution of rights and cultural norms.
 Gender equality does not imply gender equality; rather, it broadens the concept of social, cultural, and biological differences.
 However, both genders deserve to be treated fairly.
 We always talk about women being oppressed, but no one ever talks about oppressed men.
 On this Men’s Day, we need to reframe these discussions and focus more on men’s mental health and well-being.
-The Hashi Group of Companies and Healthwire proudly support International Men’s Day.